jcsherin/jcsherin.github.io/posts/2025-08-18-bplustree-struct-hack.md

 ## B+Tree Node Declaration

-Using the flexible array member syntax, we can now declare a B+Tree node with a memory layout which is a continuous single block in the heap.
+Using the flexible array member syntax, we can now declare a B+Tree node with a memory layout which is a contiguous single block in the heap.

 ```cpp
 template <typename KeyType, typename ValueType>